Santa Anita Park: History

 "Rancho Santa Anita" was owned originally by former San Gabriel Mission Mayor-Domo, Claudio Lopez, and named after a family member, "Anita Cota".
 The ranch was later acquired by rancher Hugo Reid, a Scotsman.
-The property's most widely known owner would be multimillionaire Lucky Baldwin, a successful businessman in San Francisco who greatly enhanced his wealth through an investment in the famous Comstock Lode.
+The property's most widely known owner was probably multimillionaire Lucky Baldwin, a successful businessman in San Francisco who greatly enhanced his wealth through an investment in the famous Comstock Lode.
 Baldwin became a successful breeder and owner of Thoroughbred racehorses and in 1904 built a racetrack adjacent to the present site.
 On February 4, 1909 the California State Legislature passed an anti-racetrack gambling bill known as the Walker–Otis Law.
 Similar in its goal to New York State's 1908 Hart–Agnew Law, the California law resulted in the permanent closing of the Baldwin racetrack.
 In 1912 the racing facility burned to the ground.

 In 1933, California legalized parimutuel wagering and several investor groups worked to open racetracks.
 In the San Francisco area, a group headed by Dr. Charles H "Doc" Strub was having trouble locating a site.
 In the Los Angeles area, a group headed by movie producer Hal Roach was in need of further funds.
 These two groups combined and the newly formed Los Angeles Turf Club opened the present day track on Christmas Day in 1934, making it the first formally-established racetrack in California.
 Architect Gordon Kaufmann designed its various buildings in a combination of Colonial Revival and a type of Art Deco known as Streamline Moderne, painted primarily in Santa Anita's signature colors of Persian Green and Chiffon Yellow.

 In February 1935, the first Santa Anita Handicap was run.
 The race's $100,000 purse, largest of any race ever in the United States until that time, produced its nickname the Big 'Cap.

 Art deco entrance to Santa Anita's grandstands.

 In its heyday, the track's races attracted such stars as Betty Grable, Lana Turner, Edgar Bergen, Jane Russell, Cary Grant, Clark Gable, and Esther Williams, among others.
 Bing Crosby, Joe E. Brown, Al Jolson, and Harry Warner were all stockholders.